rockyhaque/modal/README.md

 3. Explore the modal's features, such as resizing, dragging, and closing.
 4. Customize the modal's appearance and behavior according to your preferences.

-## Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or new features to add, feel free to submit a pull request.
-Please ensure your contributions align with the goals of this repository.

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Implement your changes.
-4. Commit your changes: `git commit -m 'Add your feature'`
-5. Push to the branch: `git push origin feature/your-feature`
-6. Open a pull request.

 ---

 Thank you for your interest in the Custom Modal project!
-If you encounter any issues or have suggestions, please feel free to [open an issue](https://github.com/your-username/custom-modal/issues).
-Enhance your web applications with a stylish and functional modal component!